Entropia Universe: Gameplay

 The game can be played for free, but spending money on the in-game currency allows significant additional options like purchasing items, skills, deeds/shares, and services from other players.
 Nearly all of the main in-game activities require expendable resources which must be purchased.
 Items can also be crafted for use or for sale to other players.

-Each player is only allowed one character.
-Having more than one could cause a player to be banned from the game, losing access to any funds they have spent in the game.

-Planets

-Entropia Universe (then Project Entropia) was released in 2003 with one planet, named "Calypso".

-Starting in 2010, additional planets have been released by MindArk through partnerships with other companies.
-A second music-themed planet was opened on April 6, 2010, called "ROCKtropia", which is owned and developed by Neverdie Studios.
-In total there are six planets with different themes.
-While not a planet, space is a separate area in the Entropia Universe, connecting all planets.
-Space is developed and managed by MindArk.

 Development

 In 1995, development of Entropia Universe (formerly Project Entropia) was started by two different groups - one in Sweden headed by Jan Welter Timkrans and one in Switzerland, headed by Benny Iggland.
 Initially taking place on the fictional Planet Calypso, the 2001 version used the NetImmerse 4 game engine.
 On May 20, 2002, the Commercial Open Trial began, and the game was available to the public.
 With Version Update 4.2 on 28 January 2003, the game was considered "Gold".

-Some important additions to the game since release have been:

-In August, 2009, Version 10.0 was released, using CryEngine 2 from Crytek.
-With the new engine, almost everything in the game required changes, including the overall land maps.
-This change was retconned into the storyline as attacking robots crashing their large spaceship into the planet, changing the land.
+In 2022, the developers of Entropia Universe began development work on the migration to Unreal Engine 5.
+The migration to Unreal Engine 5 will include the "evolution of core systems, such as hunting, mining and crafting" and the "migration of items and value currently present in Entropia Universe" ensuring that the game's economic and item-based systems are preserved and integrated into the updated game client.